CodingNoob234/ml-rest-poc/README.md

 - ``` openssl x509 -req -days 365 -in csr.pem -signkey key.pem -out cert.pem ```

 # Properties
 The application makes use of environment properties.
-In the following table describes all properties that are required for the application to function properly.
+The following table describes all properties that are required for the application to function properly.

 | Property      | Default value| Description                                   |
 |---------------|--------------|-----------------------------------------------|